 - Have you ever been convicted of a felony or misdemeanor?

 While discussing a felony or misdemeanor conviction may not be comfortable for some, it is a crucial question that should not be ignored during the life insurance application process.
-Many individuals choose not to mention their convictions, assuming it won’t matter much if it occurred a long time ago.
+Many individuals choose not to mention their convictions, assuming it won’t matter much if it occurred long ago.
 However, different insurance companies have various rules and regulations concerning felony or misdemeanor convictions.
 Some companies are interested in all convictions, while others may only be concerned with convictions within the last 5 or 10 years.

 - Do you have any issues with your driving record?